 Where Do 4-H Clubs Meet?

 4-H clubs are part of the DeKalb County school system.
-More than fifty schools have clubs which meet biweekly either before or after school.
+Schools have clubs which meet biweekly either before or after school.
 Other clubs meet in communities or apartment complexes.

 How much does it cost?

 4-H does not charge dues or require uniforms.
 However, there are fees and dress associated with certain events and programs.
 Activities and events available to youth vary by grade.

 Parents are an important part of 4-H activities and are always welcome at any activity or club meeting.